coolclear/T-spline/T-splines/README.txt

 General
 -------

-There are three windows for this program:
+There are two windows (originally three) for this program:
-- Topology (the headquarter),
+- Topology + the headquarter,
-- Geometry,
+- Geometry: mesh/surface rendering.

-- Rendering.
+Recently, the geometry window and the surface rendering window were separate.

-The names are quite self-explanatory.
+Now they have been combined into one.
+Moreover, the surface will be automatically refreshed after changes are made to the control points.

 Controls